FilipFl/hex2048/README.md

 ## Installation 💾

+Clone the repository.
 In Your virtual environment type "pip install PySide2".
-In the virtual env directory start "mainwindow.py" and You're ready to play! ;)
+While in the vritual env go to repo directory and start "mainwindow.py", You're ready to play! ;)

 ## Live 📍